Global Tensor Network Renormalization for 2D Quantum systems: A new window to probe universal data from thermal transitions

 In the right panel (b), we show the detailed spectrum of a transition point at $(\lambda, \beta) = (0.472, 1.1)$.
 The extracted scaling dimensions and central charge are highly accurate even at higher energy levels.
 For example, we obtain $ c = 0.49996$ at 12 RG steps.
 This result highlights the remarkable accuracy of our TNR-based approach for finite-temperature quantum systems.

-Our method achieves this efficiency by keeping the bond dimension in the imaginary-time direction fixed at \( d \) during the linear construction of the column tensor.
+Our method achieves this efficiency by keeping the bond dimension in the imaginary-time direction fixed at $\chi_\tau$ during the linear construction of the column tensor.
 This significantly reduces the computational cost compared to conventional three-dimensional TRG schemes \cite{xieCoarsegrainingRenormalizationHigherorder2012}.

-\paragraph{Conclusion and Outlook} In this Letter, we develop a new TNR algorithm based on global optimization.
+Finally, the bottom panel (c) shows the finite-temperature phase diagram of the XXZ model with $\chi_\tau = 16$:

+The spatial contraction is performed using Loop-TNR~\cite{yangLoopOptimizationTensor2017} with $\chi = 28$.
+We use Loop-TNR here to demonstrate that the thermal TNR scheme is generic, and is not restricted to Global TNR.
+For $\Delta < 1$, the system enters a Tomonaga--Luttinger phase through a BKT transition, whereas for $\Delta > 1$ it undergoes a single Ising transition.
+The extracted central charges, $c = 1$ and $c = 1/2$, are consistent with these two universality classes.
+The transition temperature $T_c \simeq 0.34$ at $\Delta = 0$ is also consistent with previous results~\cite{xxz1,xxz2,xxz3}.
+This provides further evidence that thermal TNR is an efficient method for detecting the universal data of thermal phase transitions. \paragraph{Conclusion and Outlook} In this Letter, we develop a new TNR algorithm based on global optimization.
 Analogous to how DMRG improves upon NRG, our scheme achieves significantly more accurate contractions of two-dimensional tensor networks.
 This enhanced accuracy extends naturally to the simulation of two-dimensional quantum systems at finite temperature, represented as three-dimensional tensor networks.
 Upon coarse-graining along the imaginary-time direction and tracing out physical indices, the three-dimensional network reduces to an effective two-dimensional network.
 Applying our TNR method to this tensor network enables direct extraction of CFT data from the transfer matrix.
 While it is known that entanglement filtering is essential for accuracy in TNR, this step is often neglected in variational approaches such as the gradient-based optimization of PEPS, which target the thermodynamic limit.
 In contrast, our method operates at finite system sizes, where universal data can be accessed with controlled errors with minor finite bond dimension effects~\cite{PhysRevB.89.075116,AtsushiTNR}.

 Notably, our approach does not require full three-dimensional entanglement filtering as in 3D TNR, but two-dimensional filtering suffices~\cite{Lyu2024, Lyu2025}.
 This opens a practical route to studying thermal transitions in challenging models whose finite-temperature phase diagrams remain unresolved, such as the $J_1$–$J_2$ model, which we plan to investigate in future work.